ItsKris1/ItsKris1/README.md

 ### 🧑 Who am I?

 I am a junior developer, who is his best at front-end but has some general knowledge about back-end too.
-I love challenging myself and I have found that my passion in programming is developing user-friendly, optimized and visually appealing websites.
+I have found that my passion in programming is developing user-friendly, optimized and visually appealing websites.

 ### 🖥️ Skills
 - Frontend languages